Work stress dreams

 Late because you overslept

 This version often centers on pressure and consequences.
-The dream may be staging fear of letting people down.
+The dream may be staging fear of letting people down or not being able to keep up with the pace expected of you.

 Late because everything keeps going wrong

-When every obstacle makes you later, the dream often points to a life situation that feels impossible to manage cleanly.
+When every small obstacle makes you later, the dream often points to a life situation that feels impossible to manage cleanly.
+It may reflect overload more than punctuality.

 Late and someone important is waiting

-If a boss or authority figure is central, the dream may highlight evaluation, shame, or fear of disappointing them.
+If a boss, team, or authority figure is central, the dream may highlight evaluation, shame, or fear of disappointing a standard that carries too much weight.

 Is this dream really about work?

 Sometimes yes.
-If work is currently intense or emotionally loaded, the dream may be reflecting that pressure directly.
+If work is currently intense, demanding, or emotionally loaded, the dream may be reflecting that pressure directly.
 But just as often, work is the stage rather than the subject.

 The practical question is not only "what does this dream mean?" but also "what kind of pressure pattern is this dream staging right now?"